Health topic: Physical Activity Health Promotion

 • Fixed structures for climbing, sliding, and balancing

-• Natural spaces like fields, pathways, rocks, and gardens
+• Natural spaces, like fields, pathways, rocks, and gardens

 Studies show that separate activity zones—like free play zones, pavement games, and sport zones—can boost physical activity at recess.